In the first year, you'll be introduced to the University and the technical workshops and facilities available to you.

 This unit encourages you to bring your creative insights to the writing of an original short screenplay, and the subsequent production of a short film (extract or trailer).

-To support your project work students are introduced to creative methodologies that support screen-writing, concept development, critical analysis, aesthetic awareness and the creative pipe-line for moving image production.
+To support your project work you'll be introduced to creative methodologies that support screen-writing, concept development, critical analysis, aesthetic awareness and the creative pipe-line for moving image production.

 Introduction to Television: Texts, Contexts & Culture